facebookincubator/go-qfext/README.md

-# go-fastcqf
+# go-qfext

-a fast counting quotient filter implementation in golang
+A fast counting quotient filter implementation in golang.